Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 Run `pip install *library name*` for each library mentioned.

-## collect data and train the model
+## Collect Data And Train The Model
 We suggest running the code on the anaconda prompt.<br/>
 To record new users - run the file: "python identify_speaker.py" on the anaconda prompt we suggest that the user will be called **user** in those recordings.
 There will be 10 recordings per speaker- one for each preset of a hand movement.<br/>
 Notice that each one of the 10 recordings will include the sentence "okay hand *keyword*" multiple times.<br/>

-If the user usually has specific people in his environment, he should record them as well for better speaker verification results.
+If the user regularly has specific people in his daily environment, we suggest he should record them as well for better speaker verification results.

-## parameter changes
+## Parameter Changes
 To change specific parameters- names of movements will be determined in lines __ and __ in the file___. <br/>
 Threshold will be in line __ in the file __ .